mocha-maker/Universal-Consultants-Scheduler/README.txt

 =============================================

 ADDITIONAL REPORTS:
+1) Monthly Appointment Summary By Country (minor tweak on the given report)
-1) Customers by Country - lists customer names, addresses, and phone numbers by country.
+2) Customers by Country - lists customer names, addresses, and phone numbers by country.
-2) Appointments by Customer - lists appointment information by customer.
+3) Appointments by Customer - lists appointment information by customer.